 5. Domain Authority

 Google now rates websites based on their domain authority.
 That means how many other websites or pages link back to your domain (website).
 The more backlinks you have, the higher your domain authority is.
-For SEO, a higher domain authority means that you will rank higher in SERPs, and Google will view your site as authoritative and worthwhile to users.
+For SEO, a higher domain authority means you will rank higher in SERPs, and Google will view your site as authoritative and worthwhile to users.
 You can track your domain authority easily with programs like Moz or Website Authority Checker.

 Conclusion